gvwilson/thirdbit/_posts/2014/2014-11-24-congratulations-to-data-carpentry.md

 original: swc
 ---
 <p>
-  In case you missed <a href="http://datacarpentry.github.io/blog/2014/11/05/announce/">the announcement last week</a>, our sibling organization <a href="http://datacarpentry.org/">Data Carpentry</a>
-  has received funding from the <a href="http://www.moore.org/">Moore Foundation</a>
+  In case you missed the announcement last week, our sibling organization Data Carpentry has received funding from the <a href="http://www.moore.org/">Moore Foundation</a>
   to support its activities and growth, and Dr. Tracy Teal